Filip3314/LetsLearnProgramming/Java/nonrobot/HelloWorld.md

 **Process**:

 1. Create a folder for the code we'll be writing.
 Title it anything you want.
-2. In VSCode, click File>Open Folder.
+2. In VSCode, click File>Add Folder to Workspace...
 Then select the folder that you just created.
 3. Create a new file in VSCode and name it HelloWorld.java.
 4. Copy paste the code from the link into your file.
 5. First we have: